neverblued/aynil/README.md

 #### Scope

-* Lexical
-* Dynamic
+* `Lexical` — from source code topology
+* `Dynamic` — from execution history

+You may define bindings in both scopes using both methods `let` and `set`.
+Method `let` has a body for code where the bindings should be usable and creates a new `Block` on the stack.
+The `set` method has no "body" and consumes the closest outer stack `Block`.

 #### Entity

-* Key — evaluates to itself
+* `Key` — evaluates to itself
-* Datum — evaluates in the declaration environment
+* `Datum` — evaluates in the declaration environment
-* Symbol — may be called and evaluates in the call environment
+* `Symbol` — may be called and evaluates in the call environment
-* Lambda — accepts evaluated call parameters and creates a lexical closure
+* `Lambda` — accepts evaluated call parameters and creates a lexical closure
-* Macro — parameters may be evaluated manually and no closure is created
+* `Macro` — parameters may be evaluated manually and no closure is created

 #### Binding

-Depending on the entity,
-one value item may represent a datum value or a symbol body.
-In case of callable entities that accept arguments, first of the multiple values should represent formal parameters, as in Common Lisp:
+Value definition of atomic entities (`Quote`, `Key`, `Datum` and `Symbol`) consists of a single expression.
+Entities that accept call arguments (`Macro` and `Lambda`) take the first definition argument as self parameters, while rest code forms the call result.
+This is similar to Common Lisp:

 ```
-Value = "(" ( Primitive | Body | Parameter Body {Body} ) ")"
+Value = "(" ( Body | Parameter Body {Body} ) ")"
 ```

 Syntax of defining entities is also similar to that in CL: